Heavy Manufacturing of Power Plants

 Erzhong Group (Deyang) Heavy Equipment Ltd has a smaller production base and has major pipe contract with State Nuclear Power Engineering Corporation for AP1000 units at Sanmen and Haiyang.
 The main pipe connecting pressure vessel and steam generators is the only key equipment on the nuclear island of the initial AP1000 reactors that China will manufacture domestically.

-China Dongfang Electric Corporation (DEC) is based inland at Chengdu, Sichuan province.
-It was founded in 1984 and an important subsidiary, Dongfang Electric Corporation Ltd (formerly Dongfang Electric Machinery Co Ltd), is listed in Hong Kong and Shanghai, and in April 2009 announced a CNY 5 billion capital raising.
+China Dongfang Electric Corporation (DEC) is based inland at Chengdu, Sichuan province, and claims to be the largest power generation equipment manufacturer in the world.
+It was founded in 1984.
+An important subsidiary, Dongfang Electric Corporation Ltd (formerly Dongfang Electric Machinery Co Ltd), is listed in Hong Kong and Shanghai, and in April 2009 announced a CNY 5 billion capital raising.
 Dongfang has the largest market share for turbine generators, and was the main contractor for Qinshan II.
 It produces everything from reactor pressure vessels and steam generators through to turbine generators.
-It is providing the reactor pressure vessels for Taishan 2 EPR and Ningde 1, and its steam generators will equip Taishan 2, Hongyanhe 1-4, Ningde 1, Fuqing 1-2 and Fangjiashan 1-2 projects.
-In 2005, DEC supplied the main equipment for nuclear island and conventional island of Ling Ao Phase II, with half-speed turbine generator.
+It is providing the reactor pressure vessels for Taishan 2 EPR and Ningde 1, and its steam generators will equip Taishan 2, Hongyanhe 1-4, Ningde 1, Fuqing 1-2 and Fangjiashan 1-2 projects, as well as the first four Hualong One units at Fuqing and Fangchengang.
+In 2005, DEC supplied the main equipment for nuclear island and conventional island of Ling Ao Phase II, with half-speed turbine generator resulting from technical cooperation with Alstom.
 DFHM has a close relationship with CGNPC.
 In December 2012 SNPTC signed a contract for DEC to undertake R&D, design and produce the turbine generator for the CAP1400 power plant, along with the steam separators.

 The main DEC subsidiary is Dongfang (Guangzhou) Heavy Machinery Co (DFHM) near the coast, which has capacity to produce three sets of CPR-1000 forged equipment per year since 2010 as well as four sets of turbine generators.
 It has ASME N-stamp accreditation.
 DFHM was formerly known as Guangzhou Guangzhong (Nansha) Machinery Co Ltd. It supplied the first Chinese-made 1000 MWe reactor pressure vessel (for Ling Ao) in June 2009.
 DFHM was established in 2004 by Dongfang Electric (now 57%) and China Erzhong, with several local investors.
 It has had a close relationship with Japan Steel Works since 2006, and under a 2008 contract with JSW imports large forged components for pressure vessels and steam generators from JSW.